PayPal Fees for Australia: A Full Guide 2026

 PayPal fees: a comparison

-Choosing an international payment specialist like PayPal may be cheaper than sending money using your bank.
+Choosing an international payment specialist like PayPal may cost less than sending money using your bank.
 However, some providers might offer more competitive fees and rates.

 Let’s look at how a few different payments from PayPal compare to other well-established providers in the market: Wise and OFX.